tychobrailleur/tychobrailleur.github.io/commands.md

 `C-x` uses a keymap where the bindings are defined.
 This keymap is stored in `ctl-x-map`.
 To see this map, just use `C-h v ctl-x-map`.
 See [help](help.html) for more details on Help commands.

+# Minibuffer

+Change `history-length` variable to incrase history size.
+Default is 30.

+- `C-M-b`: Go to previous path separator;
+- `C-M-f`: Go to next path separator.
+- `M-p`: Also up arrow.
+Previous command in history.
+- `M-n`: Also down arrow.
+Next command in history.
+- `C-r`: Search back in command in history
+- `M-x list-command-history`: List commands in history.